nameer-rizvi/spa_boilerplate/README.md

 ## NPM Scripts

-`npm i`
+`npm install`

 ...I forget this one all the time: when you clone/download a repo, you HAVE to install the packages first in order to make the app twork for ya ;)

-`npm run wp-static`

-Webpack watch mode for changes in /client.

 `npm run wp-dev`

-Webpack dev mode for hot-reload on changes in /client.
+Run webpack's dev server for hot-reload on changes in /client.

+_Recommended for front-end-only development._

+`npm run server`

+Start & watch the express using nodemon.

-_Recommended for client-only development (for static pages)._
+_Recommended for back-end-only development._

 `npm run dev`

-Start and watch express server using nodemon and either serve:

-- /client via webpack middleware [development], or
-- /dist via index.html [production].
+Concurrently start & watch the express and webpack servers on separate ports.

-_Recommended for server-only development._
+_Recommended for full-stack development._

-`npm run http`

-Serve /dist in an http server.

 `npm run build`

 Bundle /client into /dist with an index.html.

+`npm start`

+Start express server using node.

-`npm run start`
+`npm run demo`

-Start express server using node and either serve:
+Start express server using node and serve static assets in /dist via index.html.

-- /client via webpack middleware [development], or
-- /dist via index.html [production].

-_Recommended for client-only development (for api-dependent pages)._
+_Recommended for viewing prod-version of app prior to deployment._

-**If the cloud platform you choose to deploy with doesn't already read the build and/or start scripts, it is recommended you check the platforms documentations to learn how to run a "production" script that may go something like "npm run build && npm run start".
+**If the cloud platform you choose to deploy with doesn't already read the build and/or start scripts, it is recommended you check the platform's documentations in order to learn how to run a "production" script that may go something like "npm i && npm run build && npm run start".
 Also, don't forget to change the NODE_ENV to "production" either through the platform's GUI or console.**

 ## Features

 ### App

-- Scripts for app use in development/production (see npm scripts section above).
+- Scripts (see npm scripts section above).
 - Dotenv for use of environment variables.

 ### React